 Queen Elizabeth Park

 Among ample parks in and near Vancouver, Queen Elizabeth Park stands out as one of the most favorite spots to observe the spectacular city from above.
 There is no secret behind it.
-Naturally, the location of the park plays a crucial role in attracting millions of visitors, wishing to see Vancouver from above.
+Naturally, the location of the park plays a crucial role in attracting millions of visitors wishing to see Vancouver from above.

 Two viewpoints guarantee different vistas of one of the world’s beautiful cities and its surrounding areas.
-The first, along the back side of parking lot, looks straight down at Burnaby, the third-largest city in the province.
+The first, along the back side of the parking lot, looks straight down at Burnaby, the third-largest city in the province.
 The second observation point is difficult to miss.
-Head in the north direction from the Bloedel Conservatory and enjoy the awe-striking vistas of Vancouver.
+Head in the north direction from the Bloedel Conservatory and enjoy the awe-inspiring vistas of Vancouver.

-Grouse Mountain and Grouse Mountain Skyride
+Views of Vancouver from Grouse Mountain and Grouse Mountain Skyride

 Grouse Mountain is better known as a world-famous ski resort.
 But when is comes to finding the best views of the city from above, this North Vancouver‘s jewel is certainly one of the first places to consider.
-The stunning views of the downtown, Coal Harbor, Stanley Park, and the surrounding mountains unfold themselves the moment you step on observation deck at the Peak Chalet on Grouse Mountain located about 3,700 feet above sea level.
+The stunning views of the downtown, Coal Harbor, Stanley Park, and the surrounding mountains unfold themselves the moment you step on observation deck at the Peak Chalet on Grouse Mountain, located about 3,700 feet above sea level.

 The best way to reach the Peak of Vancouver is via Skyride, North America’s largest aerial tramway system.
 For over 25 years, this incredible attraction has been enabling millions of visitors to admire the breathtaking vistas of the city, the Pacific Ocean, the Gulf Islands, and snowy peaks of the mountains.

-On the other hand, the flying tours come around as expensive adventures.
-A 15-minute helicopter ride costs almost $400 CAD per person.
-Consider that minimum two passenger booking is required, and you are faced with about $800 CAD for the admission.
-This is almost as much as we paid for two adult and one infant-on-lap round airplane tickets from Los Angeles to Vancouver.
+On the other hand, the flying tours are rather expensive adventures.
+The 15-minute helicopter ride costs almost $400 CAD per person.
+Consider that minimum two passenger booking is required, and you look at about $800 CAD for the admission.
+This is almost as much as we paid for two adult and one infant-on-lap round airplane tickets from Los Angeles to British Columbia.